qiskit-community/qiskit-optimization/docs/explanations/qrao_explanations.rst

-First, notice that for the :math:`(1,1,1)`-QRAC, there is only one basis to choose and the magic state rounding scheme is essentially equivalent to the semideterministic rounding scheme.
+First, notice that for the :math:`(1,1,1)`-QRAC, there is only one basis to choose and the magic state rounding scheme is essentially equivalent to the semi-deterministic rounding scheme.

 For the :math:`(2,1,p)` and :math:`(3,1,p)` QRACs, if we apply the magic state rounding scheme to an :math:`n`-qubit QRAC state :math:`F(m)`, we